aghilanbaskar/zoho-mail-cli/README.md

 ## Usage

-To authenthicate the cli app.
+To authenticate the CLI app.
 ```cli
 mail login
 ```